Suzuki Vitara - ABC Leasing

 By Jonathan Crouch

-Ten Second Review word count: 78
+Ten Second Review word count: 77

-Background word count: 125
+Background word count: 153

-Driving Experience word count: 308
+Driving Experience word count: 319

 The Vitara has a slightly more athletic feel than Suzuki's other compact SUV in this segment, the S-Cross, and that hasn't been appreciably diluted by the marginal extra weight of the additional electrified tech.
-Let's start with the 1.4-litre mild hybrid model, which comes only with a manual gearbox.
+Let's start with the 1.4-litre mild hybrid model, which comes only with a manual gearbox and the choice of front wheel drive or ALLGRIP 4WD.
 You may be familiar with the way that mild hybrid engines work but just in case not, here's a quick re-cap.
 Basically, energy that would otherwise be lost when braking or cruising off-throttle is harvested via a kinetic energy recovery system and sent to a small lithium-ion battery that here has been placed beneath the front passenger seat.
 This is used to drive a belt-driven 'ISG' unit (an 'Integrated Starter/Generator') and power the engine's stop/start system.
 Suzuki's old 12-volt mild hybrid package didn't do a lot more than that but this improved 48-volt set-up can also deliver a couple of other important benefits.
 The first is something quite unusual amongst current mild hybrids - the ability for this Suzuki to idle and even coast on full-electric power, though only below 10mph.
-What about the 1.5-litre Full Hybrid model?
+What about the alternative 1.5-litre Full Hybrid model?
 Well here, a normally aspirated petrol unit with 114bhp is combined with a 33bhp belt-driven electric motor generator powered by a tiny 0.84kWh battery.
 All the power is fed through a 6-speed automated manual gearbox, which you can expect to feel somewhat slow and clunky until you learn to lift off between ratio changes.
 There's an 'Eco' mode to improve frugality, but you might not want to engage it too often because it restricts throttle response and even in its normal drive setting, this car is no ball of fire.
-Rest to 62mph occupies 12.7s on the way to a top speed of 111mph.
-This powertrain can be specified with a proper lockable ALLGRIP 4WD system on the top-spec 'SZ5' variant.
+Rest to 62mph occupies 12.7s on the way to a top speed of 108mph.
+This powertrain can be specified with a proper lockable ALLGRIP 4WD system on the top-spec 'Ultra' variant.

 Pictures (High res disabled)